First Year Students

 5. Connect with the Center for Pre-Law

-Schedule an appointment after you complete one semester on campus with one of our professional advisors, or browse the rest of our website for helpful information and to find events.
+Meet 1:1 with one of our advisors, or browse the rest of our website for helpful information and to find events.

 Follow us on Instagram for law-related news, jobs, and events!